top of page

 About Me

-Luke Harris is a Black award–winning, Director-Writer.
-A graduate of USC School of Cinematic Arts studying Film & Television Production and served as President of African American Cinema Society founded by John Singleton.
+Luke Harris is a Black award-winning Director-Writer and a graduate of USC School of Cinematic Arts, where he studied Film & Television Production.
+He served as President of the African American Cinema Society, founded by John Singleton.

-Winner of the 2022 #CreateLouisiana French Cultural Film Grant for his film “Tambou” starring Lance E. Nichols.
-Premiered at the 26th French Film Festival.
-A finalist at the 2022 New Orleans Film Festivals South Pitch.
+He won the 2022 #CreateLouisiana French Cultural Film Grant for his film Tambou, starring Lance E. Nichols, which premiered at the 26th French Film Festival.

 Work